All Articles/

 Managing Tree Cover and Leaf Litter

-Maintain a 3-foot clearance zone around your home's perimeter by removing leaf litter, mulch, and vegetation.
-While this may seem contrary to Austin's environmental values, this barrier zone significantly reduces pest pressure without impacting the broader ecosystem.
+Maintain a 3-foot clearance zone around your home's perimeter by removing leaf litter and vegetation.

 HVAC Considerations for Austin Homes